camriek/compatibility/README.md

 Jane: 0.46875
 Joe: 0.50625
 ```
 This means that Joe is the most "compatible" with the team because he would increase the team's overall average score.
-Joe is more compatibile than Jon and Jane.
+Joe is more compatible than Jon and Jane.